M&S’s alternative Black Friday sale includes up to 50% off fashion, home and more

 M&S has slashed the price of everything from gift sets to outerwear – this is what to shop

-Home to Colin the Caterpillar, Percy Pigs, affordable cashmere, designer-inspired clothing and footwear, M&S is the high street stalwart that needs no introduction.
-And it’s kicked off its alternative to Black Friday.
+Home to Colin the Caterpillar, designer-inspired clothing, contemporary homeware and the nations favourite lingerie, M&S is the high street stalwart that needs little introduction.
+Now, adding to its line-up of seasonal offers, M&S has launched its own alternative sale to Black Friday.

-Thanks to offering 25 per cent off skincare and makeup, the retailer has some of the best beauty deals.
+Savings include a generous 25 per cent off skincare and make-up, with some of the best beauty deals, from luxury brands including Estée Lauder, Clinique and Elizabeth Arden, and more.
 But that’s not all.
-Men’s and women’s clothing has been reduced, kidswear has up to 50 per cent off, and homeware is up to 40 per cent off.
-And if you’re looking to send a gift this Black Friday, M&S is currently offering 20 per cent off flowers and hampers.
+Men’s and women’s clothing has also been reduced, with up to 30 per cent off selected brands and party wear.
+Plus, kidswear has up to 50 per cent off, and homeware is up to 40 per cent off, and if you’re looking to send a gift this Black Friday, M&S is currently offering 20 per cent off flowers and hampers.

 Follow live: All the latest Black Friday 2025 deals and news